DanStaal/KPBStoMKS/README.md

 - Local logistics extension to both the Central Hub and the Planetary Command Module.
 - Planetary Logistics to the Central Hub.

+## Other Changes:

+Other miscellaneous changes:

+- Mode-swapping costs added to the Algae container.
+- Deployment costs added to the Greenhouse, MK2-Habitat, and Science Lab.

 ## Future Plans

 A complete MKS production chain is planned.

 ## Acknowledgements and Thanks

 This has been a team effort.
 Part models and textures are by dboi88.
-Merkov has provided balance suggestions, configs, and help with the .version file.
+Merkov has provided balance suggestions, *many* configs, and help with the .version file.

 Gracious thanks goes to Nils277 for access to original model files and textures.